TheresaLui/SelfHelpContent_v2/articles/microsoft.connectedvehicleplatform/core-devsetupdeployment.md

 # DevSetup Install Issues

-## Error: Docker version 'x.xx.x' is required
+## **Error: Docker version 'x.xx.x' is required**

-Q: When running DevSetup.ps1 step 3, in section 'Windows 10 VM Setup and Cloud Deployment', found in **Tutorial 2: Deploy the Connected Vehicle Platform**, I get an error `Docker version 'x.xx.x' is required.
+Q: When running `DevSetup.ps1` in step 3, from the section **Windows 10 VM Setup and Cloud Deployment**, found in **Tutorial 2: Deploy the Connected Vehicle Platform**, I get an error `Docker version 'x.xx.x' is required.
 Installed version ''`, when running the following script `.\packages\Microsoft.Azure.ConnectedCar.Deployment.*\DevSetup.ps1`.

-A: Wait until Docker has started before running DevSetup.ps1.
+A: Wait until Docker has started then rerun the `DevSetup.ps1` script.

-## Error: ‘keyvault_objectid’ is null
+## **Error: ‘keyvault_objectid’ is null**

-Q: When running DevSetup.ps1 step 3, in section **Windows 10 VM Setup and Cloud Deployment**, found in **Tutorial 2: Deploy the Connected Vehicle Platform**, the following error occurs when deploying to the KeyVault.
+When running `DevSetup.ps1` in step 3, section **Windows 10 VM Setup and Cloud Deployment**, found in **Tutorial 2: Deploy the Connected Vehicle Platform**, the error `‘keyvault_objectid’ is null` occurs when deploying to the KeyVault.

+## **Recommended Steps**

-A: There are two possible causes:
+There are two possible causes for the error `‘keyvault_objectid’ is null`:

-1. This error occurs when the user has either not logged into the subscription or has logged onto multiple subscriptions.
+1. When you have logged into the subscription or you have logged into multiple subscriptions.
-    - Set the last parameter `-Automation $true` which will force the user to login to the subscription.
-We may need to clarify the following instructions that detail the `–Automation` parameter
+    - Before running the `DevSetup.ps1` script, set the last parameter as  `-Automation $true` which will force you to login to your subscription
-    - Log into your subscription using the script 'Connect-AzAccount'
+    - Log into your subscription using the script 'Connect-AzAccount -TenantId {your tenantID} -SubscriptionId {your subscription}' before running `DevSetup.ps1`

-2. The user has two formats of the same account, e.g. first.last@company.com and firstlast@company.com
+2. When you have two formats of the same account, e.g. first.last@company.com and firstlast@company.com
-    - Contact Connected Vehicle Platform team to update account registration in Active Directory needs to be changed
+    - Contact the Connected Vehicle Platform team to update your account registration in Active Directory

 ## **Recommended Documents**